fmnoise/flow/README.md

 ### But isn't using exceptions costly?

 In some of examples above exception instance is constructed and passed through chain without throwing.
 That's main use-case and ideology of flow - using exception instance as error value.
-But we know that constructing exception is costly as it fills the stacktrace, but we may not use it.
+But we know that constructing exception is costly due to stacktrace creation.
 Java 7 has a possibility to omit stacktrace creation, but that change to ExceptionInfo was not accepted by the core team (more details [here](https://clojure.atlassian.net/browse/CLJ-2423)) so we ended up creating custom exception class which implements `IExceptionInfo` but can skip stacktrace creation.
 It's called `Fail` and there's handly constuctor for it:
 ```clojure
 (fail-with {:msg "User not found" :data {:id 1}}) ;; => #error {:cause "User not found" :data {:id 1} :via [...] :trace []}